Working at St. Patrick Hospital

 For ten years, the Research & EBP Council has supported nursing research and evidence-based practice projects.
 Several St. Patrick's nurses participate in a rigorous year-long nursing research program as a Nursing Research Scholar.
 They have studied diverse topics, including Falls Prevention, Night Shift Health Behaviors, Liberating Structures, Patient Engagement with Reduction of Harm and Nurse Perceptions of the Electronic Health Record.

 St. Patrick Hospital continually strives to improve the safety, effectiveness and efficiency of health care delivery through the integration of evidence-based practice.
 This integration is fostered throughout all levels of nursing practice and has played a key role in improving patient outcomes.
 Direct-care nurses are encouraged to ask clinical practice questions and are given the support and tools to investigate these questions in the Unit Based Councils, Clinical Practice Council and the Research & EBP Council.
 The EBP Bootcamp trains 12 individuals per year to work in a team to answer a pressing clinical question and put it into practice if supported by evidence.
-The hospital’s Learning Center is a terrific asset, supporting Clinical Scholarship with access to thousands of journals and titles across the Providence St. Joseph Health System.
+The hospital’s Learning Center is a terrific asset, supporting Clinical Scholarship with access to thousands of journals and titles across the Providence system.

 Nursing Role in Medical Research

 In addition, registered nurses serve as clinical trial managers through the International Heart Institute of Montana Foundation.
 They support trials in The Montana Cancer Institute and with investigator-initiated studies, as well as working with the University of Montana.